comratvlad/sv_softmax/README.md

 Tensorflow implementation of the Support Vector Guided Softmax Loss for Face Recognition paper (https://arxiv.org/pdf/1812.11317.pdf).

 # Details
 You can see the loss implementation details and related math in [this](https://github.com/comratvlad/sv_softmax/blob/master/notebooks/check_maths_release.ipynb) notebook.
-It's better to watch it on your local computer than on github because of the problems with the display of the notebooks.
+It's better to watch it on your local computer or through the nbviewer, like [this](https://nbviewer.jupyter.org/github/comratvlad/sv_softmax/blob/master/notebooks/check_maths_release.ipynb) than on github because of the problems with the display of the notebooks.
 You can also fing losses [here](https://github.com/comratvlad/sv_softmax/blob/master/src/custom_losses.py).

 # Results
 We use cifar-10 and cifar-100 to validate implementation and very simple cnn-model.